 Brain aneurysms can occur when areas of weakened arteries balloon under pressure.
 Arteries, which carry oxygen-rich blood and nutrients throughout the body, are structured to withstand the pressure caused by normal blood flow.
-However, they can become damaged as a result of hypertension, the condition when the force of blood pushing against an artery’s interior wall is consistently too high.
+However, they can become damaged as a result of high blood pressure (hypertension), the condition when the force of blood pushing against an artery’s interior wall is consistently too high.

 IMPORTANT NOTE: This overview is provided for informational purposes only and should not be used as a substitute for talking with your doctor.
 Be sure to talk with your doctor for a complete discussion of this condition as well as the benefits and risks of any treatment options.